 - Keep a food diary.
 Monitoring what you eat, how much, when, and why can help you see where you can start making changes.
 It can also help you track your progress towards breaking old habits and adding new healthy habits.

-- Fill half your plate with vegetables at lunch and dinner, and have fruit for dessert.
+- Fill half your plate with vegetables and fruit at lunch and dinner.
 Vegetables and fruit are naturally low in calories, high in vitamins and minerals, and help to satisfy your hunger.

 Be physically active every day

-Check with your health care provider before you start a physical activity program.
+Check with a qualified exercise professional or your health care provider before you start a physical activity program.

 Eat a plant-based diet rich in vegetables and fruit